8ta4/see/DONTREADME.md

 > Does an anti-bot challenge page cause `see` to exit with an error?

 No. `see` just sees what's there, and gives you its text.
 It's your script's job to check that output and decide what to do.

-> Does `see` fake mouse movements?

-Yes. `see` moves the cursor along along some human-like paths.

 > Does this tool let you select parts of a page with CSS selectors?